Shopify SEO: 12-Step Guide for Beginners

 Page speed is how fast your webpages load.

-Improve your Shopify store’s speed by doing the following:
+Improve your Shopify store's speed by:

 4. Find Relevant Keywords